AnjanaJaikishan/2-Pass-Assembler/README.md

 #### Input:-

 input.txt : Contains source code.
-opcodes.txt : Contains opcodes for all the mnemonics. startaddress.txt : Contains starting address of the program.
+opcode.txt : Contains opcodes for all the mnemonics. startaddr.txt : Contains starting address of the program.

 #### Output:-